trelau/AFEM/docs/source/smesh.rst

 It should be noted that the provided shape (or sub-shape) can be a single shape like an edge, face, or solid, but it could also be a compound of multiple shapes or sub-shapes.
-That is, edges could be put into a ``Compound`` and the 1-D controls would be applied to all edges in that compound.
+That is, edges could be put into a :class:`.Compound` and the 1-D controls would be applied to all edges in that compound.

 With the shape set and meshing controls applied, the mesh is computed by::